tomrhysjones/ocean-match/README.md

 - Non-matching pairs flip back over.
 - Match every pair before the timer reaches zero.
 - Avoid exceeding the mismatch limit.
-- Start a new game at any time and choose from multiple difficulty levels.
+- Start a new game at any time and choose from three difficulty levels.

 ---